bcirwis2021/bcirwis2021.github.io/cfp.md

 * Non-Bayesian approaches and trade-offs with Bayesian/Likelihood approaches.
 * Bayesian methods in a production environment.

-Papers should be a three (3) page extended abstract, and will be selected for contributed talks or for posters.
-Papers should be formated using the [ACM Proceedings Format](https://www.acm.org/publications/proceedings-template).
+Papers should be a three (3) page extended abstract, excluding references and appendices, and will be selected for contributed talks or for posters.
+Papers should be in PDF format and use the anonymized [ACM Proceedings Template](https://www.acm.org/publications/proceedings-template).
+Please submit your papers to the [CMT web site](https://cmt3.research.microsoft.com/BCIRWIS2021).

 If the research has previously appeared in a journal, workshop, or conference (including KDD 2021), the workshop submission should extend that previous work.
 Parallel submissions (such as to other conferences) are permitted.

-Paper Submission Deadline: May 10th, 2021
-Paper Notification: June 10th, 2021
+Paper Submission Deadline: May 10th, 2021, 11:59 PM Anywhere on Earth Paper Notification: June 10th, 2021